swapnonil/spring-batch-experiments/README.md

 spring-batch-experiments
 ========================

-Contains Experiments with Spring Batch
+Contains patterns of parallel processing with Spring Batch